List Of Festivals Celebrated In The Month Of July

 Where: All over India

-What is Special: People offer milk, flowers, fruits to the snake idol for health, wealth & prosperity of their family members.
+What is Special: People offer milk, flowers, fruits to the snake idol for the health, wealth & prosperity of their family members.

 Behdienkhlam is the 4-day Meghalaya Annual Cultural Festival of the Jaintia tribe celebrated in the month of July after the sowing is over for good health, property, and bumper harvest.
 Behdeinkhlam is derived from two Pnar words: Behdein meaning ‘to drive away’ and Khlam meaning ‘plague’.
 Thus, Behdienkhlam has its origins in the mists of time when an epidemic of cholera spread across the Jaintia hills.
 To stop the plague, four sisters carried the longest tree trunk from the forest and buried the evil plague in a pool of mud.
 Hence the festival is also known as the festival for chasing away the Demon of Cholera.

-Behdienkhlam is also an occasion for families to get together and uphold the ancient wisdom where the natural world is held scared, nurtured, cherished, and celebrated in its original form.
+Behdienkhlam is also an occasion for families to get together and uphold the ancient wisdom where the natural world is held sacred, nurtured, cherished, and celebrated in its original form.
 Enjoy the vivid atmosphere of this colorful festival in West Jaintia Hills during the month of July.

 When: 8th July 2020